Tzedek: Justice and Compassion

 The false contrast between Jew and Christian in The Merchant of Venice is eloquent testimony to the cruel misrepresentation of Judaism in Christian theology until recent times.

 Why then is justice so central to Judaism?
 Because it is impartial.
 Law as envisaged by the Torah makes no distinction between rich and poor, powerful and powerless, home born or stranger.
 Equality before the law is the translation into human terms of equality before God.
-Time and again the Torah insists that justice is not a human artefact: “Fear no one, for judgment belongs to God.”
+Time and again the Torah insists that justice is not a human artefact: “Do not be intimidated by any man, for judgment belongs to God.”
 Because it belongs to God, it must never be compromised – by fear, bribery, or favouritism.
 It is an inescapable duty, an inalienable right.

 Judaism is a religion of love: You shall love the Lord your God; you shall love your neighbour as yourself; you shall love the stranger.
 But it is also a religion of justice, for without justice, love corrupts (who would not bend the rules, if he could, to favour those he loves?).
-It is also a religion of compassion, for without compassion law itself can generate inequity.
+It is also a religion of compassion.
+For without compassion, law itself can generate inequity.
 Justice plus compassion equals tzedek, the first precondition of a decent society.

 More on Devarim